 - Simplicity: Just one application, one closing, and one monthly payment

-Below you’ll see we have different types of loans for all types of projects.
-And what you need to know before you start your project.
+Discover different types of loans for home renovations and what you need to know before you start your project.

 Remodeling Construction Loans Can Make Your Current Home Like New Again.

-PrimeLending remodeling loans can help you turn the home you love into the home of your dreams.
-If you’re living in an older home that is now too small, needs repairs, remodeling or upgrades, PrimeLending remodeling loans are a type of refinancing loans that let you roll the costs of the work you do into your new mortgage.
+PrimeLending remodeling home loans can help you turn a home you like into a home you love.
+If you’re living in an older home that is now too small, needs repairs, remodeling or upgrades, PrimeLending home remodeling loans are a type of refinancing loan that let you roll the costs of the work you do into your new mortgage.
 This helps make it easier to afford the repairs or upgrades without getting a separate loan, likely at a higher interest rate.
 You’ll still have just one simple mortgage payment.
 And in most cases, because you’re refinancing, you could likely end up with a lower interest rate, a shorter term, or possibly even lower monthly payments.

 - Replacing or upgrading your plumbing, electrical, heating or cooling systems